nhsconnect/Events-Management/pages/subscriptions/subscription_general_api_guidance.md

 summary: "Generic additional guidance for using the Subscription API"
 ---

+## Updating a Subscription

+The National Events Management Service does not support different versions of Subscriptions, therefore any changes to a subscription will require that the existing subscription is deleted, and a new one created.

 ## NHS Numbers

 Any NHS numbers used when submitting a request to the NEMS subscription API SHALL have been traced against PDS (see the [Spine Core](https://developer.nhs.uk/apis/spine-core/pds_overview.html) specification for details).